usc-isi-i2/dig-etl-engine/README.md

 - Delete files in `DIG_PROJECTS_DIR_PATH/<project_name>/landmark_rules/*`

 There are also incompatible changes in myDIG webservice (1.0.11).
 Instead of crashing, it will show `N/A`s in TLD table, you need to update the desired number.

-# Verify installation

-The file `./datasets/elicit_20.jl` can be used for verification, it is formatted in [JSON LINES](http://jsonlines.org/) and includes 20 documents.
-Each document at least contains `doc_id` / `_id` (unique string), `url`, `raw_content` (encoded in UTF-8), meanwhile can not contain `type` (will be converted to `original_type`).

-In web browser, open up `MyDIG web service GUI` at `http://localhost:12497/mydig/ui/`, create a project named `test`, then click `open` to open project detail configuration page.

-Click `import json lines file` button on right, upload `elicit_20.jl`, then you will see `ce_news_article.org` shows up in TLD (top level domain) table.
-Enter `15` in the `Desired number of docs to run` input box and click `update` button.
-Then the desired number of this TLD will be update to `15`.

-Click red button named `recreate knowledge graph` to create a new knowledge graph and upload the data.
-Wait a few seconds, you should see updates in the column `ES` (this number will be less than or equal to desired number).

-Finally, click `DIG GUI` button to open and test on DIG.

 # Detailed function introduction